The Yankees are who we thought they were

 A different hero every night

 On April 20, the Yankees were at an even .500.
-Sitting in third place in the AL East with a 9-9 record, they were 7.5 games behind the division-leading Boston Red Sox.
-Fresh off an 8-5 loss to second-place Toronto, they seemed to be in a tailspin.
+Sitting in third place in the AL East with a 9-9 record, they were 7½ games behind the division-leading Boston Red Sox.
+Fresh off an 8-5 loss to second-place Toronto, New York seemed to be in a tailspin.

 Save Didi Gregorius and Aaron Judge, very few hitters in the top and middle of the order had been hitting all that well.
 Gary Sanchez was only just coming out of a season-opening slump.